 We recently assisted a client that was aggressively hit with a phishing campaign.
 Following a couple of successful compromises they found themselves faced with an escalation with the malware attempting to impersonate staff, both emailing their customers and pivoting to attack the admin users in a secondary phishing attack.
 What made things a little more interesting than the usual kiddy attack was that the initial malware was not carrying a particularly nefarious payload, which meant that it escaped the usual malware detection that the client had deployed.

-Topicsatlassian ciso crime culture cyber insider-threat malware security
+Topicsatlassian ciso cloud covid19 crime culture cybersecurity insider-threat malware security

 The shift from on-premises operations to cloud-based alternatives come with strategic benefits and inherent risks.
 Chief amongst these risks is data b...

 The COVID-19 (Coronavirus) pandemic is spreading globally at an alarming rate, and along with disruption in global health, it is also causing damages...